InfiniteRandomVariable/frontend1/README.md

 # E-commerce Marketplace

-This is a Next.js frontend for an e-commerce marketplace, designed to work with a separate backend API.
+This is a Next.js frontend for an e-commerce marketplace, designed to work with a separate backend API for a senior level engineering project with many years of top level experience.

 ## Features